-Equipment.--These cost centers should include depreciation, leases and rentals for the use of the facilities and/or equipment, interest incurred in acquiring land and depreciable assets used for patient care, insurance on depreciable assets used for patient care and taxes on land or depreciable assets used for patient care.
+Equipment.--These cost centers include depreciation, leases and rentals for the use of the facilities and/or equipment, interest incurred in acquiring land and depreciable assets used for patient care, insurance on depreciable assets used for patient care, and taxes on land or depreciable assets used for patient care.

-Do not include in these cost centers the following costs: costs incurred for the repair or maintenance of equipment or facilities; amounts included in the rentals or lease or lease payments for repair and/or maintenance agreements; interest expense incurred to borrow working capital or for any purpose other than the acquisition of land or depreciable assets used for patient care; general liability of depreciable assets; or taxes other than those assessed on the basis of some valuation of land or depreciable assets used for patient care.
+Do not include in these cost centers the following costs: costs incurred for the repair or maintenance of equipment or facilities; amounts included in the rentals or lease or lease payments for repair and/or maintenance agreements; interest expense incurred to borrow working capital or for any purpose other than the acquisition of land or depreciable assets used for patient care; general liability insurance or any other form of insurance to provide protection other than the replacement of depreciable assets; or taxes other than those assessed on the basis of some valuation of land or depreciable assets used for patient care.

-Line 3 - Plant Operation and Maintenance--This cost center contains the direct expenses incurred in the operation and maintenance of the plant and equipment, maintaining general cleanliness and sanitation of plant, and protecting the employees, visitors, and agency property.
+Line 3 - Plant Operation and Maintenance.--This cost center contains the direct expenses incurred in the operation and maintenance of the plant and equipment, maintaining general cleanliness and sanitation of the plant, and protecting employees, visitors, and agency property.

 Plant Operation and Maintenance include the maintenance and service of utility systems such as heat, light, water, air conditioning and air treatment.
-This cost center also includes the cost of maintenance and repair of building, parking facilities and equipment, painting, elevator maintenance, performance of minor renovation of buildings, and equipment.
-The maintenance of grounds such as landscape and paved areas, streets on the property, sidewalk, fenced areas, fencing, external recreation areas and parking facilities are part of this cost center.
+This cost center also includes the cost of maintenance and repair of buildings, parking facilities and equipment, painting, elevator maintenance, performance of minor renovation of buildings, and equipment.
+The maintenance of grounds such as landscape and paved areas, streets on the property, sidewalks, fenced areas, fencing, external recreation areas and parking facilities are part of this cost center.
 The care or cleaning of the interior physical plant, including the care of floors, walls, ceilings, partitions, windows (inside and outside), fixtures and furnishings, and emptying of trash containers, as well as the costs of similar services purchased from an outside organization which maintains the safety and well-being of personnel, visitors and the provider's facilities, are all included in this cost center.

-Line 4 - Transportation-Staff--Enter all of the cost of transportation except those costs previously directly assigned in column 3.
-This cost is allocated during the cost finding process.

-Line 5 - Volunteer Service Coordination--Enter all of the cost associated with the coordination of service volunteers.
-This includes recruitment and training costs.

-Line 6 - Administrative and General--Use this cost center to record expenses of several costs which benefit the entire facility.
+- Line 4 Transportation Staff.--Enter all of the cost of transportation except those costs previously directly assigned in column 3.
+This cost is allocated during the cost finding process. - Line 5 Volunteer Service Coordination.--Enter all of the cost associated with the coordination of service volunteers.
+This includes recruitment and training costs. - Line 6 Administrative and General.--Use this cost center to record expenses of several costs which benefit the entire facility.
 Examples include fiscal services, legal services, accounting, data processing, taxes, and malpractice costs.
 If the option to componentize administrative and general costs into more than one cost center is elected, eliminate line 6.
-Componentized A&G lines must begin with subscripted line 6.01 and continue in sequential order (i.e., 6.01 A&G shared costs, in this order only.)
-See §3820 for complete instructions.

-Line 7 - Inpatient - General Care--This cost center includes costs applicable to patients who receive this level of care because their condition is such that they can no longer be maintained at home.
+Componentized A&G lines must begin with subscripted line 6.01 and continue in sequential order (e.g., 6.01 A&G shared costs).
+(See §3820 for complete instructions.) - Line 7 Inpatient General Care.--This cost center includes costs applicable to patients who receive this level of care because their condition is such that they can no longer be maintained at home.
 Generally, they require pain control or management of acute and severe clinical problems which cannot be managed in other settings.
 The costs incurred on this line are those direct costs of furnishing routine and ancillary services associated with inpatient general care for which other provisions are not made on this worksheet.